 A journalist, publicist and producer try their best to withstand the Cannes Film Festival’s worst.
 Part Two.
 4,883 words.
-Illustration by Mark Fearing.
+Illustrations by Mark Fearing.

 Who do you have to fuck to make sure you don’t win a Palme d’Or at Cannes?
 Can a studio publicist with a tit job and a smattering of French, along with her boss, a VP involuntarily channeling Golda Meir, manage to sabotage the chances of their own film?
 Is it possible for a former Academy Award winning producer, fallen on hard times, to find financing for the middle third of a movie after he’s already shot the beginning and end with money provided by a consortium of Canadian periodontists?
 Will a sympathy slowdown of taxi drivers, chambermaids and Perrier suppliers, in support of local sex workers striking for improved dental benefits, bring Cannes to its knees?
 All these questions Jack Kemper, bottom-feeding entertainment journalist, would answer in time.